skip to Main Content

-Implications of the Kansas City Preventive Patrol Experiment for Modern Policing
+Impact of the Kansas City Preventive Patrol Experiment on Modern Policing

 The Kansas City Preventive Patrol Experiment left a lasting impact on law enforcement strategies, shaping the way police departments approach routine patrols.
 This post will explore the broader implications of the study’s findings for modern policing.